Italy Is Now a Netting Friendly Jurisdiction for Physical Energy Trading

 Validity and enforceability of close-out netting provisions are mainly related to the possibility of terminating an agreement in case of a counterparty’s insolvency.
 Before the acceptance of the amendment to the Competition Bill, the relevant regulation was the Royal Decree No. 267 of 16 March 1942 (“Italian Bankruptcy Law”).
 In particular, Article 72, paragraph 6 of the Italian Bankruptcy Law prevents bankruptcy-based early termination clauses, which, as such, are considered void outright.

 Moreover, under Articles 72 and 74 of the Bankruptcy Law, the debtor’s insolvency declaration entails the freeze of all outstanding sale and supply agreements, until the insolvency official chooses whether to terminate or perform them.
 The non-insolvent party may only try to expedite the insolvency official’s decision by making a request to the supervising judge for a term not exceeding 60 days by which the insolvency official must decide.
 If the insolvency official elects to perform the agreement, the counterparty will have a preferred right to the payment with respect to other creditors (“credito prededucibile”).
 On the other hand, if the insolvency official elects to terminate the agreement, the non-insolvent party will be paid together with the other creditors under the pari passu principle.
-Even though those principles do not apply in all insolvency proceedings in the same manner,
+Even though those principles do not apply in all insolvency proceedings in the same manner, the right of the insolvency official to elect either the termination or the performance of the agreement creates a high level of uncertainty in the energy trading industry.

 Moreover, Article 56 of the Bankruptcy Law provides for an immediate contractual set-off right for both credits payable before the bankruptcy declaration and credits not yet payable as of the date of the bankruptcy declaration.
 However, termination amount clauses provided for under master agreements could possibly qualify as liquidated damages (“penali”) and, as such, may not be acted upon, given that, under Article 72, paragraph 4 of the Bankruptcy Law, damages cannot be claimed.